ScazLab/task-models/README.rst

    make
    make install

-Now you should have :code:`pomdp-solve` installed in your local path, and it should be available for the python package to be used.
+Make sure that :code:`~/.local/bin` is in yout path and now you should have :code:`pomdp-solve` installed in it, and it should be available for the python package to be used.

 ICRA 2017
 ---------